workdojos/Dojos-Fresh-Hugo-Theme/content/Brazil.md

 include_footer: true
 sidebar: true
 sidebarlogo: wordojos_logo
-description: Making open-source more accessible.
 ---
 <figure>
     <img src='/uploads/countries/Brazil.jpg' style="width: 85%;height: 85%;padding: 3px; box-shadow: 0 3px 5px rgba(0,0,0,.3);border-radius: 25px;overflow: hidden;border: none;" align="middle"; alt='alt'; alt='warrior's spear';/>
     <figcaption>Making open-source more accessible.</figcaption>
 </figure>
-description: Making open-source more accessible.
 1. Open Source Brazil (OSBr): OSBr is a non-profit organization that promotes the use and development of open source software in Brazil.
 Their website offers various resources, including news, events, and a directory of open source software projects in Brazil.

 2. Linux Professional Institute Brazil (LPI): LPI is a non-profit organization that offers certification and training programs for open source technologies, including Linux.
 They have a network of partners and affiliates throughout Brazil, providing education and training for IT professionals.

 3. Brazilian Association of Free Software (ABSL): ABSL is an organization that advocates for the use of free and open source software in Brazil.
 They provide support and resources for individuals and organizations interested in using open source software, and host events and conferences to promote its adoption.
-description: Making open-source more accessible.

 4. Notable technologists from Brazil throughout history: